Equivalences between different forms of the Kakeya conjecture and duality of Hausdorff and packing dimensions for additive complements: Abstract

 Here we prove that all the above forms of the Kakeya conjecture are indeed equivalent.
 In fact, we prove that there exist $d\le n$ and a compact set $C\subset \R^n$ of Hausdorff dimension $d$ that contains a unit line segment in every direction (and also a closed set of dimension $d$ that contains a line in every direction) such that every set $S\subset \R^n$ that contains a line segment in every direction of a set of Hausdorff dimension $n-1$, must have dimension at least $d$.

-A crucial lemma we use is the following: For every Borel set $A\subset \R^n$ of Hausdorff dimension greater than $s$ there exists a compact set $E$ of upper Minkowski dimension $n-s$ such that the Minkowski sum $A+E$ has non-empty interior.
+A crucial lemma we use is the following: For every Borel set $A\subset \R^n$ of positive Lebesgue measure there exists a compact set $E$ of upper Minkowski dimension zero such that the Minkowski sum $A+E$ has non-empty interior.

 This lemma can be also used to obtain results on the duality of Hausdorff and packing dimensions via additive complements: For any non-empty Borel set $A\su\R^n$ we show that